atbcb/usab-uswds/_pages/about/policy/p-privacy.md

 Make requests to:

 > **Via Mail:**
->> Office of General Counsel
+>> Office of General Counsel \
-Attn: Privacy Act
+Attn: Privacy Act \
-U.S. Access Board
+U.S. Access Board \
-1331 F Street NW, Suite 1000
+1331 F Street NW, Suite 1000 \
-Washington, DC  20004
+Washington, DC&nbsp; 20004

 > **Via Electronic Mail:**
->> If you would prefer to submit your Privacy Act request via e-mail, at <privacy@access-board.gov>, your request and verification of identity must be sent with encryption.
+>> If you would prefer to submit your Privacy Act request via e-mail, your request and verification of identity must be sent with encryption.
 Most e-mail applications offer a method of sending e-mails via encryption.
 Gmail refers to encryption as confidential mode.
 E-mail Privacy Act requests can be sent to <privacy@access-board.gov>.

 ***Note:***  Access Board records that do not relate to a specific individual (either yourself or someone on whose behalf you are authorized to request them) should be obtained by submitting a Freedom of Information Act (FOIA) request to <foia@access-board.gov>.